 Water is essential to all living things and chickens are no exception.

 A hen will drink about a cup of water each day.
 She will take frequent small sips throughout the day.
 Too little water can affect egg production among many other things, so make sure they have plenty.

-There are approximately fifteen cups of water to one US gallon, so if you have a lot of birds you will need a couple of drinkers for them.
-As an example I have around forty birds and I put out four drinkers in various places, which ensures they all have access to water.
+There are approximately fifteen cups of water to one US gallon, so if you have many birds, you will need a couple of drinkers for them.
+For example, I have around forty birds and put out four drinkers in various places, which ensures they all have access to water.